AlbatolIhab/4-Mecanum-wheeled-Manipulator-with-6-DOF-for-Warehouses/README.md

 # 4-Mecanum-wheeled-Manipulator-with-6-DOF-for-Warehouses

-**Project Overview**
+**Project Overview**:
-This project features the mechanical design and simulation of a 6 DOF robotic manipulator integrated with a 4 Mecanum-wheeled base, developed for warehouse automation tasks.
-The manipulator is designed to perform precise object handling while being adaptable to omnidirectional movement offered by Mecanum wheels.
+This project features the mechanical design and simulation of a 6 DOF robotic manipulatorto handle tasks such as object picking, placing, and stacking.
+The integration with a Mecanum-wheeled base allows for smooth omnidirectional movement in constrained warehouse environments.
+While this repository focuses on the mechanical design and simulations, it reflects key contributions to the project.

 **Included Files**